-- 8. Does the removal of formulated grain-fruit products include energy/granola bars? - The removal of formulated grain-fruit products does not prohibit the use of energy bars, granola bars, cereal bars, breakfast bars, fortified cereals, or cereals with fruit to be credited toward the meal pattern.
-Formulated grain-fruit products were specifically defined in the school breakfast regulations (appendix A to 7 CFR 220).
-The final rule removes from the regulations the portion of appendix A that deals with formulated grain-fruit products.
-These products are highly fortified and have a specific nutrient profile.
-To credit them in the school breakfast program, they required approval from FNS and a statement on the label saying they met a grain and fruit serving. - 9.
-Do I have to serve a minimum of 1 ounce equivalent of grains with every breakfast offered, or can I serve some meals that have only meat/meat alternates?
+8. Does the removal of formulated grain-fruit products include energy/granola bars?

+The removal of formulated grain-fruit products does not prohibit the use of energy bars, granola bars, cereal bars, breakfast bars, fortified cereals, or cereals with fruit to be credited toward the meal pattern.
+Formulated grain-fruit products were specifically defined in the school breakfast regulations (appendix A to 7 CFR 220) and were previously allowed to meet the grains and fruit serving.
+The final rule removed from the regulations the portion of appendix A that allowed the use of formulated grain-fruit products.

+9. Do I have to serve a minimum of 1 ounce equivalent of grains with every breakfast offered, or can I serve some meals that have only meat/meat alternates?